YashwardhanJain23/Consumer_Behaviour/README.md

 ## Conclusion

-The insights gained from this R-based analysis can inform strategies for customer engagement, marketing efforts, and retention strategies aimed at sustained business growth.
+The insights derived from this R-based analysis provide valuable information for understanding customer behavior and trends within the eCommerce platform.
+The lack of a strong correlation between browsing time and page views suggests several factors influencing user engagement.
+Segmentation based on CLV and the calculated churn rate can guide strategies for user engagement, marketing efforts, and customer retention.